All of the Types of Contact Lenses Explained By WebEyeCare

 Gas-Permeable (GP) or Rigid Gas Permeable (RGP) contact lenses are made from durable materials that allow oxygen to enter the eyes.

-They are crafted using silicone-containing materials and are smaller in diameter than soft contact lenses, covering less of the cornea.
-RGP lenses are rigid, so there is little risk of tearing or ripping.
-They are easy to maintain and do not require frequent replacement.
+These lenses are crafted using silicone-containing materials and are smaller in diameter than soft contact lenses by covering less of the cornea.
+RGP lenses are quite rigid, so there is less risk of tearing or ripping.
+These lenses are easy to maintain and do not require frequent replacement.

-Gas permeable contact lenses maintain their shape on the eye and provide sharper vision.
-However, they take time for the corneas to adapt to them and have a higher possibility of dislodging during physical activity due to their small size.
+Gas-permeable contact lenses maintain their shape on the eye and provide sharper vision.
+However, it takes time for the corneas to adapt to them, therefore they have a higher possibility of dislocating during physical activity due to their small size.

 Hybrid Contact Lenses

-Hybrid contacts lenses attempt to provide the comfort of soft contacts and sharp vision of GP lenses.
-They consist of a rigid gas permeable center and a skirt made from soft lens material.
-Hybrid lenses are ideal for individuals with strong astigmatism and those who use soft lenses but want clearer vision.
+Hybrid contact lenses attempt to provide the comfort of soft contacts and sharp vision that GP lenses have.
+Hybrid contact lenses have a rigid gas-permeable center and a skirt made from soft lens material.
+Hybrid lenses are ideal for individuals with strong astigmatism or those who use soft lenses but desire clearer vision.

-Learning to insert, remove, and care for hybrid lenses takes some education and may not be ideal for everyone.
-Fitting hybrid lenses often takes more time than other lenses and is usually costlier.
+Learning to insert, remove, and care for hybrid lenses takes some time, so they may not be ideal for everyone.
+Fitting hybrid lenses often takes more time than other lenses and is often a more costly choice.

 PMMA Lens